 After the file has been prepared and simplified, we are ready to save it as a PDF.

-Under the “Adobe PDF” menu, select “Change Conversion Settings”.
+Step 1: Under the “Adobe PDF” menu, select “Change Conversion Settings”.

 Application Settings: